sidneifjr/Catch-The-Mob-/README.md

 "Catch the monster and his friends as quickly as you can....or he is going to wreak havoc!"

-Sprites e cenário placeholders, extraídos de Final Fantasy I.
+Placeholder sprites and scenery, extracted from Final Fantasy I.